HMNXPrints/Printplaner/README.md

 # Printplaner - Schedule your 3D prints!

 Printplaner is a browser-based utility to modify `.gcode.3mf` files.
 It allows you to easily inject a custom start delay and turn off the vibration test without uploading files to any external server.
+While optimized for Bambu Lab, it may also work with other slicers and printer models.

 [![Open in Browser](https://img.shields.io/badge/Launch%20App-Printplaner-green?style=for-the-badge&logo=googlechrome&logoColor=white)](https://hmnxprints.github.io/Printplaner/)
 [![Download Files](https://img.shields.io/badge/Download-ZIP%20Archive-blue?style=for-the-badge&logo=github&logoColor=white)](https://github.com/HMNXPrints/Printplaner/archive/refs/heads/main.zip)